-It’s hard to believe that Facebook hasn’t even been around for 15 years yet but, social media is now an ever present fact of life and has radically changed the way we do things.
+Facebook has now been around for 15 years and social media is now an ever-present fact of life, radically changing the way we do things.
 But new technology has brought challenges for employers trying to regulate the workplace and employees unsure of where the new boundaries lie.
-In this article we look at three areas where social media and employment law collide.
+In this article, we look at three areas where social media and employment law collide.

 Social media can be a useful recruitment tool but, employers shouldn’t be using it to vet potential employees

 Promoting your organisation or advertising vacancies via social media is one thing but, vetting candidates this way is not ok!
 Researching a candidate by looking at their online profile is something that surveys suggest the majority of employers currently do.
 However, this leaves them wide open to claims of discrimination from rejected candidates.
 A person’s religion, disability or sexual orientation may be all too obvious from images or comments posted online.
 If there is no clear non-discriminatory reason why a person didn’t get the job, then it may be open to a tribunal to draw the inference of discrimination if it is apparent that the employer was aware of personal information from an online trawl.

 Data protection laws require that candidates are told how their personal data will be used, including what vetting and verification methods are used.
 Employers are not complying fully with their legal obligations if they fail to inform candidates that they look at social media for recruitment purposes.